clk1391/DMPA/README.md

 ## How to use this data
 The data is provided as a .csv file.
 Each row contains a set of input parameters to the model and an output value of effective drag area.
 The effective drag area is defined in Equation (3) of [1].
 The freestream number density of atomic hydrogen (H) can be related to the atmospheric density using Equation (19) of [1].

+If you have any questions about the use of this data or suggestions for improvement, contact Charlie Kelly at clk1391@uw.edu.